life-code/primeira-mao/docs/categories.md

 // ------- Categories -------
 $category = new Category();

-// Find one register for id
+// Find one register for category id
 $response = $category->find(1);

 // Find all registers